kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 * Retry ProvisioningRequests with respect to the `RetryConfig` configuration in the `ProvisioningRequestConfig`.
 For each attempt a new provisioning request is created with the suffix indicating the attempt number.
 The corresponding admission check will remain in the `Pending` state until the retries end.
+The max number of retries is 3, and the interval between attempts grows exponentially, starting from 1min (1, 2, 4 min).

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.